-To identify the specific metabolites responsible for yellow-red coloration, we extracted pigments in tissue samples (approx. 3 x 3 mm) from 1 to 5 body regions of each lizard depending on the colour pattern of the species (186 tissue samples in total).
+We extracted pigments in tissue samples (approx. 3 x 3 mm) from 1 to 5 body regions of each lizard depending on the colour pattern of the species (186 tissue samples in total).
 This included 150 tissue samples from body regions that had a component of yellow-red (i.e. including shades of brown) and 36 samples from body regions that were black, grey, white or cream.
-The pigment extraction protocol was based on McLean et al. (2017).
-In brief, we sequentially extracted carotenoids then pteridines: Samples were weighed and then homogenized in methanol:ethylacetate (6:4 v/v + 0.01% butylated hydroxy toluene) using a TissueLyser II system (with two 3mm tungsten-carbide beads; Qiagen, Hilden, Germany).
-The resulting carotenoid extract was collected following centrifugation and the extraction repeated once on the remaining tissue pellet.
-Pteridines were subsequently extracted from the remaining tissue pellet using 2% ammonium hydroxide in two serial extractions.
-Respective fractions were combined.
-Internal standards were added directly to respective extraction solvents.
-We quantified concentrations of 5 carotenoids (lutein/zeaxanthin, 3'-dehydrolutein, β-carotene, astaxanthin, canthaxanthin) and 6 pteridines (drosopterin, xanthopterin, pterin, 6-biopterin, isoxanthopterin, pterine-6-carboxylic acid) in two separate liquid chromatography-mass spectrometry analyses on an Agilent 6490 triple quadrupole MS system with a Jet Stream electrospray ionization source coupled to an Agilent 1290 series LC system (Agilent Technologies Inc, Santa Clara, CA).
-The yellow carotenoid β-cryptoxanthin and very low levels of the yellow pteridine sepiapterin have also been identified in skin tissue of agamid lizards (McLean et al. 2017; McLean et al. 2019); however runs for these pigments were inconsistent, so they were not analyzed further.
+We used a sequential carotenoid and pteridine pigment extraction procedure which was previously developed for lizard skin (McLean et al. 2017, full details in Supplementary Information).
+In brief, samples were weighed and homogenised in methanol:ethylacetate using a TissueLyser II system (with two 3mm tungsten-carbide beads; Qiagen, Hilden, Germany), and the resulting carotenoid extract was collected following centrifugation.
+Pteridines were then extracted from the tissue pellet using 2%ammonium hydroxide.
+We quantified concentrations of 5 carotenoids (lutein/zeaxanthin, 3'-dehydrolutein, $\beta$ -carotene, astaxanthin, canthaxanthin) and 6 pteridines (drosopterin, xanthopterin, pterin, 6-biopterin, isoxanthopterin, pterine-6-carboxylic acid).
+The vellow carotenoid $\beta$ -cryptoxanthin and very low levels of the yellow pteridine sepiapterin have also been identified in skin tissue of agamid lizards (McLean et al. 2017; McLean et al. 2019; however runs for these pigments were inconsistent, so they were not analyzed further.
+Trans-β-apo-8'-carotenal and biopterin-d3 were used as internal standards for carotenoids and pteridines, respectively.
+Carotenoids and pteridines were quantified in separate LC-MS analyses on an Agilent 6490 triple quadrupole MS system with a Jet Stream electrospray ionisation source coupled to an Agilent 1290 series LC system (Agilent Technologies Inc, Santa Clara, CA).
+Chromatographic separation of carotenoids was achieved on an Agilent Zorbax Bonus RP column (2.1 x 50 mm, 1.8 μm.).
+Chromatographic separation of pteridines was achieved on a Waters Acquity UPLC BEH C8 column (2.1 x 100 mm, 1.7 μm).

 Data were analysed using Agilent MassHunter Workstation Software (version B.07.00).
-All peak assignments were matched against commercial or purified standards, confirmed with a qualifier ion and quantified against the linear range from six-point calibration curves (all $R^2 > 0.95$ ).
+All peak assignments were matched against commercial or purified (drosopterin) standards, confirmed with a qualifier ion and quantified against the linear range from six-point calibration curves (all $\mathbb{R}^2 > 0.95$ ).
+Lutein and zeaxanthin cannot be baseline separated by this method, thus concentrations of the isomer pair Lutein/Zeaxanthin were estimated from a zeaxanthin calibration curve.
 Final concentrations were normalized against tissue weight: i.e. 'pigment per gram of tissue' referred to as "concentration" throughout for brevity.
-Commercial standards were used for all metabolites except drosopterin, which we extracted and purified from fruit flies, $Drosophila\ melanogaster$ (per Wilson & Jacobson 1977).
-Peaks for lutein and zeaxanthin could not be reliably distinguished chromatographically so they were combined into a single category).
-For drosopterin we use the relative response because we lacked a commercial standard, thus, we refer to this as "level".
-For subsequent analyses, we calculated the total concentration of carotenoids and pteridines, as well as the concentration of 5 subcategories: dietary yellow-orange carotenoids (lutein/zeaxanthin, 3'-dehydrolutein, $\beta$ -carotene), red ketocarotenoids (astaxanthin, canthaxanthin), yellow pteridines (xanthopterin), red pteridines (drosopterin) and colourless pteridines (pterin, 6-biopterin, isoxanthopterin, pterine-6-carboxylic acid).
+Commercial standards were used for all pigments except drosopterin, which we extracted and purified from fruit flies, Drosophila melanogaster (per Wilson & Jacobson 1977).
+Consequently, we use the relative response for drosopterin, which we refer to this as "level".

+For subsequent analyses, we calculated the total concentration of carotenoids and pteridines, as well as the concentration of 5 subcategories: dietary yellow-orange carotenoids ( $\beta$ -carotene, lutein/zeaxanthin and their common metabolite 3'-dehydrolutein), red ketocarotenoids (astaxanthin, canthaxanthin), yellow pteridines (xanthopterin), red pteridines (drosopterin) and other pteridines (pterin, 6-biopterin, isoxanthopterin, pterine-6-carboxylic acid).
+Although 3'-dehydrolutein is not a dietary carotenoid, we included it is this category because it is a common metabolite of the dietary xanthophylls lutein and zeaxanthin and indicative of dietary carotenoid intake (Albert et al. 2008; Nagao et al. 2015).